HealthBioscienceIDEAS/aic2023-workshop/docs/dmri-preproc.md

 ---

 ## Introduction to diffusion-weighted imaging (DWI)
-TODO: Update the text with new file names and locations.
-Need to update description of eddy outputs

 In this section, you will be learning how to process diffusion-weighted MRI scans and perform basic analyses on white matter microstructure.

 After the tutorial, you will be able to perform basic measurements relevant to dementia research from diffusion MRI brain scans.